 That was a lot of steps huh??

 Here’s the deal.
-If you don’t meet the deadlines for this stuff, NONE OF WHAT I JUST SAID WILL MATTER. — Make sure your student stays on track!
+If you don’t meet the deadlines for this stuff, NONE OF WHAT WE JUST SAID WILL MATTER. — Make sure your stay on track!

 Step #12: Qualify for a Merit Scholarship